hnjae/ww-run-raise/README.md

 Here some ideas of improvements that I'd like to explore, but my knowledge on kwin scripts doesn't allow me:

 * Use a single kwin script with signals instead of loading and running one each time?
-* pgrep 로 검색하지 말고, kwin 에게 물어서 윈도우가 켜져 있는지 확인할 것.
+* Do not use pgrep to search.
+Instead, ask kwin to check if a window is open.
+* Limit the search to the current desktop/activities.